primer-io/integrations-challenge/checkout/README.md

 # Checkout - Payment Methods
 The goal of the challenge is to implement a Processor connection using PayPal’s REST API and then implement it on the client side.
-Before beginning the task, I have broken down the challenge into the following items:

 - Research
   - Lifecycle of a Digital Transaction